redhatpeter/AzureCosmosDBlabs/dotnet/labs/09-troubleshooting-performance.md

 1. Select the **Execute Query** button in the query tab to run the query.

-    > This query will fail immediately since this property is not indexed.
-Keep in mind when defining indexes that only indexed properties can be used in query conditions.
+    > This query will fail immediately because the `/relatives/Spouse/FirstName` path has been excluded from the index.
+Azure Cosmos DB requires properties used in ORDER BY clauses to be indexed.
+Remember: when you exclude a path from indexing, you cannot use that property in query operations that require an index, such as ORDER BY, filtering with range operators, or certain JOIN conditions.

 1. Return to the currently open **Visual Studio Code** editor containing your .NET Core project.